tylew/Java_HashMapDatabase/README.md

    2020

 Project to design and implement my own version of a databse utilizing a Java HashMap.
 Example dataset used is that of Faculty and Student objects which can be read/written from a CSV file and created/removed using the terminal application.

+Can be tested by either creating a new file or loading in from provided *text.txt* example file

 Worked with Mary Shkouratoff from Chapman Univ. for portion of project.
 Specifically she contributed to read/write of files feature.